 The application is not likely to place costs or regulatory restrictions on industry or consumers.
-Inclusion of the glucoamylase enzyme in Schedule 18-Processing aids will provide the food and beverage industry with the opportunity to improve the yield of fermentable sugars for starch processing and distilling under environmentally friendly and cost efficient production conditions.
+Inclusion of the glucoamylase enzyme in Schedule 18-Processing aids will provide the food and beverage industry with the opportunity to improve the yield of fermentable sugars for baking, brewing and starch processing under environmentally friendly and cost efficient production conditions.
 For the government, the burden is limited to necessary activities for a variation of Schedule 18-Processing aids.